 You are based in Samaná or elsewhere along the North Coast and have your own rental car?
 In this case, you can head straight to the city of Santa Barbara de Samaná, the home base of nearly all whale watching tour operators.
 Park your car at the oceanfront promenade (the “Malecón”) of the city and head straight to one of the offices from those tour operators.
 Moto Marina, Whale Samaná or Ozeanic Caribbean are a few operators I have experience with and I can recommend.
 Most tours are starting in the morning between 09:00 and 09:30, sometimes there are also afternoon tours starting at noon or 1 pm.

-The whale watching excursions starting directly from Santa Barbara de Samaná are similar to the ones described in the section above, just without transfer.
+The tours from Santa Barbara de Samaná are similar to the ones described in the section above, just without transfer.
 The only difference is that Cayo Levantado is optional for most tours – so if you want, you can just have the whale watching experience and are back to explore other highlights of the Samaná peninsula by noon or 1 pm.

 Whale watching in the Dominican Republic (from other locations)